Hours Per Week

 Description: Contribute to a friendly, inviting atmosphere and exceptional visitor experiences as a Museum London Tour Guide!
 As a Tour Guide you will be facilitating and planning tours for school-aged children (elementary and high-school), adults and special-needs individuals.
 Come join us at Museum London as we educate the next generation in art, culture and heritage!

 Commitment: This role has a minimum commitment of one year.
-Tour guide meetings occur every Monday (with the exception of holidays) from September 10th until the end of June.
+Tour guide meetings occur every Monday (with the exception of holidays) from January 7th until the end of June, then resuming in September.
 Tours occur at least once a week (a half day – either a morning or afternoon, as needed).
 July to August guides do not meet or tour.
-All new guides are required to complete a series of four scheduled training sessions: September 17th, October 1st, October 15th and October 22nd from 12:00pm - 2:00pm in additional to the regular Monday morning meetings from 9:30am - 11:30am.
+All new guides are required to complete a series of four scheduled training sessions: January 7th, 14th, 21st and 28th from 12:00pm - 2:00pm in additional to the regular Monday morning meetings from 9:30am - 11:30am.

 Training: 2-3 months training required.
 Training consists of exhibition briefings by curators, workshops on touring methodology, speakers on art topics, visits to artists’ studios and other galleries.
 Training focuses on school curriculum, experiential learning, designing tours and teaching studio programs.
 Experienced tour guides mentor new volunteers until they are ready to tour on their own.